There’s a reason that I love supplements so much…

 - The addition of extra virgin olive oil and lutein and zeaxanthin to Hashimoto’s Ab Rx.
 This was done to reduce the flavor of Hashimoto’s Ab Rx (at the request of customers) and to enhance the effectiveness of the thymoquinone.

 - The transition from choline-stabilized orthosilicic acid to MMST (monomethylsilanetriol) in Thyroid Hair Regrowth Complex.
-With the help of my manufacturer, we were able to find a source of choline that is roughly 4x more effective than the old version.
+With the help of my manufacturer, we were able to find a source of silicon that is roughly 4x more effective than the old version.
 This increased the effectiveness of the supplement without increasing its price to our customers.

 - The transition from guggulsterone to guggul extract in T3 Conversion Booster.
 This change increased the effectiveness of one of the main ingredients in this formula thereby enhancing its effectiveness on T4 to T3 conversion.